A Revolutionary, alternative to ABA therapy Results-oriented Therapy

 Floortime is a relationship-based therapy for children with autism.
 The intervention is called Floortime because the parent or therapist gets down on the floor with the child to play and interact with the child at their level.
 Floortime meets children where they are and builds upon their strengths and abilities through creating a warm relationship.
 The goal is to excite their interests, draw them to connect to you, and challenge them to be creative, curious, and spontaneous—all of which move them forward intellectually and emotionally.

-Alternatives to ABA: Child Counseling, Art Therapy, CBT, and DBT
+Alternatives to ABA: child autism therapy by Child Counseling, Art Therapy, CBT, and DBT

 Our autism therapy program focuses on providing effective alternatives to ABA.
 Through child counseling, art therapy, cognitive behavioral therapy (CBT),therapy relationship development intervention and dialectical behavior therapy (DBT), we aim to support your child’s progress and well-being.
 Start your child’s journey towards growth and development today with our comprehensive approach.alternatives to aba applied behavioural can be ethical alternatives to aba therapy